ikartikpatel/movies/README.md

-# hello_movies
+# movies

-A new Flutter project.
+A flutter project app where you can find the ditails of mpvies.

 ## Getting Started